Non-Polynomial Schrödinger Equation (NPSEQ) in 1D (Tube)

 Our assumption is that the radial wavefunction \(\phi(x, y)\) at a fixed \(z\), \(t\), and density \(n_1\) adjusts instantaneously to the ground state in the transverse direction

-\[\begin{gather*} \left( \frac{-\hbar^2}{2m}\nabla^2_{\perp} + V(x, y) + \mathcal{E}'\Bigl(n_1\abs{\phi}^2\Bigr) \right)\phi = \mu_{\perp}(n_1)\phi. \end{gather*}\]
+\[\begin{gather*} \left( \frac{-\hbar^2}{2m}\nabla^2_{\perp} + V(x, y) + \mathcal{E}'\Bigl(n_1\abs{\phi}^2\Bigr) \right)\phi = \mu_{1}(n_1)\phi. \end{gather*}\]

 Note

-The key outcomes of this step are the chemical potential \(\mu_{\perp}(n_1)\) and the solutions \(\phi_{n_1}(x, y)\) from which we will compute various moments and related properties.
+The key outcomes of this step are the chemical potential \(\mu_{1}(n_1)\) and the solutions \(\phi_{n_1}(x, y)\) from which we will compute various moments and related properties.
 Here it is important that \(V(x, y, z, t) = V_{\perp}(x, y) + V_z(z, t)\) separate so that these quantities depend only on \(n_1\) and not on \(z\) or \(t\).
 In principle, a more complicated dependence could be done, but this would not allow us to tabulate everything with 1-dimensional splines like we will do later.

 To obtain the NPSEQ, we plug this solution back into the separated GPE above, multiply by \(\phi^\dagger\) and integrate across the transverse directions.

-\[\begin{gather*} \I\hbar \dot{\psi} = \left( \frac{-\hbar^2}{2m}\nabla^2_{z} + V(z) + \mu_\perp(\abs{\psi}^2) \right)\psi. \end{gather*}\]
+\[\begin{gather*} \I\hbar \dot{\psi} = \left( \frac{-\hbar^2}{2m}\nabla^2_{z} + V(z) + \mu_{1}(\abs{\psi}^2) \right)\psi = \frac{\delta E_1[\psi]}{\delta\psi^\dagger},\\ E_1[\psi] = \int \d{x}\left( \frac{\hbar^2}{2m}\abs{\nabla_z\psi}^2 + V(z)\abs{\psi}^2 + \mathcal{E}_1\bigl(\abs{\psi}^2\bigr) \right). \end{gather*}\]

 Example: The Standard dr-GPE#